 When a muscle is overloaded beyond its capacity–due to repetitive strain or too great a stress–then either the muscle tears or the nervous system “shuts off” the muscle to prevent severe injury.
 Inhibition takes place in nerve centers called proprioceptors.

 These centers sense and monitor tension, stretch, motion and pressure to coordinate efficient muscle contraction and movement.
 Trauma and inflammation “trip” these centers much like a circuit breaker in an electrical circuit.
-Once this occurs, inhibition remains even when the muscle is under load.
+Once this occurs, inhibition, or sensory blind spots, remains even when the muscle is under load.
 Leaving you with loss of range of motion, pain, and weakness.
 Ultimately, leading to decreased performance.

 You’ve tried medical doctors, medications, and even traditional chiropractic adjustments without improvement.
 These therapies are not addressing the root cause of your joint and muscle pain.
 Consequently, getting to the core problem is key, since treating the adaptation and symptoms of an injury will never allow for full recovery.

-Dr. Jeff is trained and certified in Advanced Muscle Integration Technique (A.M.I.T.®).
-AMIT is a revolutionary advancement in the treatment of common joint and muscle conditions by shifting the focus away from tight muscles and onto weak ones.
-This system of analysis performs a functional evaluation of 600+ muscles in the body to define and correct muscular weakness and imbalance.
+This system of analysis challenges the muscles’ reaction to sensory information of force direction, speed, and pressure to correct muscular weakness and imbalance.
 Loss of muscular contraction and coordination results in decreased: range of motion, joint stability, injury resolution, and overall human performance.

 When you focus on the root of the problem, you can experience dramatic change and healing.
-Advanced Muscle Activation Technique addresses the imbalances in the body, healing the body on a much more complete level, leading to complete recovery and success in cases where other techniques are only partially successful.
+MSFIntegration addresses the imbalances in the body, healing the body on a much more complete level, leading to complete recovery and success in cases where other techniques are only partially successful.

 Most people who seek this care are active, or want to be active again.
 Let us help you work your body efficiently, feel great and restore flexible strength.